erelsgl/limdu/README.md

 	console.dir(intentClassifier.classify("I want an apple and a banana"));  // ['apl','bnn']
 	console.dir(intentClassifier.classify("I WANT AN APPLE AND A BANANA"));  // []

-As you can see from the last example, by default feature extraction is case-insensitive.
+As you can see from the last example, by default feature extraction is case-sensitive.
 We will take care of this in the next example.

 Instead of defining your own feature extractor, you can use those already bundled with limdu: